 Addition and Modification of Data Points

-The final rule requires covered institutions to report more data than is presently required.
+The final rule requires covered institutions to report more data than were previously required.
 New and modified data include more detailed information on loan terms, interest rates, loan identification numbers, location and affordable housing units.
 The CFPB did exclude several borrower specific data points from multifamily reporting requirements, in line with MBA's view that the information is not applicable to commercial/multifamily lending given the fundamental nature of these transactions.

 Reporting and Disclosure Process